sabateri/llm-project/README.md

 # arXiv LLM Research Assistant

 A web-based research assistant that combines **semantic search**, **LLMs**, and **arXiv papers** to help you quickly explore cutting-edge research.
+The database with up-to-date papers in the AI domain is generated and hosted in BigQuery.
+More information in my [project](https://github.com/sabateri/arxiv-trends.git).

 Built using:
 - Elasticsearch for vector-based paper retrieval